kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 The first piece to the puzzle is that the device must get an IP address.
 It does not have one by default as it has not been primed nor do we want to do that in a fully automated flow.

+## Device Connectivity
+For PnP processes to work our intention is to have a management interface on the device, like a Loopback or Vlan interface.
+As the device is connected to the front facing ports by default there is little configuration.
+As a result the Vlan 1 will be used initially on the target device for the pnp workflow, but during provisioning we can manipulate addresses, and change the source of the management interface to a loopback, vlan, or routed interface.

+By default the target switch is using vlan 1 as no other vlan exists, and vlan 1 by default accepts DHCP addresses.
+This will be used in the pnp process.
+Our management vlan however, may be a different vlan, and so may the native vlan structure of our environment.
+To that end we must make use of the *pnp startup-vlan* command which allows the device to use this vlan in pnp and needs to be configured on the upstream switch.

 ## DHCP
 So we need a DHCP scope to supply the address within the management network temporarily in order to complete the configuration and onboarding.
 The scope should be configured so as to offer addresses from part of the range of addresses not used.
 It also can be a reservation as DHCP servers can reserve addresses for specific MAC addresses.